Legal NFL Moneyline Bets

 Yes.
 NFL bettors inside of the United States are allowed to wager on NFL moneyline odds using offshore sportsbooks or domestic state-regulated options.
 If you live in a state with regulated in-person or online sports betting, simply venture to said operation and lay some action on their NFL football money lines.

 Gamblers inside of the United States also have the option of making NFL moneyline bets with international betting sites that offer their services to Americans over the internet.
-US gambling laws don’t mention or prohibit overseas sportsbooks, but two states, CT and WA, have outlawed all online betting.
+US gambling laws don’t mention or prohibit overseas sportsbooks, but one state, WA, has outlawed all online betting.

 What Is The Moneyline In NFL Betting?

-Bets on the NFL moneyline, explained simply, allows for wagers to be made on which team will win the game.
+Bets on the NFL moneyline, explained simply, allows for wagers to be made on which NFL teams will win the game.
 There are no point spreads or any other factors involved.
 Betting the moneyline in the NFL only requires that the gamblers select the winning team.

 The moneyline odds NFL sportsbooks offer are featured directly in the game betting lines in the form of three-digit numbers that represent their chances of winning, as well as the amount of money that can be won versus the amount risked.